-Neo-Victorian Studies is published electronically 2-3 times a year and accepts submissions of scholarly and/or creative pieces throughout the year.
+Neo-Victorian Studies is published electronically twice a year and accepts submissions of scholarly and/or creative pieces throughout the year.
 In the case of critical/theoretical pieces, these should be preceded by an abstract of up to 150 words and a list of up to 10 keywords in alphabetical order.
 Contributions should generally be between 6000 and 8000 words in length (excluding abstract, keywords, and bibliography), though longer or shorter pieces of particular significance may be considered at the editors’ discretion.

 Please confirm in your covering email that your work has not been published previously and has not been simultaneously submitted elsewhere for possible publication.
 (Or, if previously published, explain why you believe the work merits republication in Neo-Victorian Studies.)